shvbhvm09/Classification-of-Down-Syndrome-in-Mice-Using-Gene-Expression-Data/README.md

 3. **Feature Selection**:
    - Use recursive feature elimination (RFE) to identify and remove less important features, thereby improving model performance.

 ## Note: You will find wine_quality_pridiction.ipynb file in this repository which has more than the necessary information.
-The first part of the question contains the solution described above.
+Question 2 contains the solution described above.